Curriculum

 - Understanding the World

 At the end of the Reception year, all children are assessed to see if they have met a set of early learning goals (ELG) in different areas of learning.
-These will change for all schools from September 2022.

 Development Matters Guidance Document